 Another famous Yoga Guru was Bikram Choudhury.
-He is probably the most popular name among the Yoga Gurus and he propounded a new form of Yoga, known as Bikram Yoga.
-Bikram Yoga is actually the combination of Hatha Yoga and it is taught in more than four hundred centres all over the world.
+He is probably the most popular name among the Yoga Gurus and he propounded a new form of Yoga, known as ‘Bikram Yoga’.
+Bikram Yoga is actually the combination of Hatha Yoga and it is taught in more than 400 centres all over the world.

-The other famous Indian Yoga Gurus include Sri Chinmoy, Swami Jyotirmayananda, Swami Rama (founder of the Himalayan Institute of Yoga Science and Philosophy), Swami Rama Tirtha, Swami Satchidananda, Swami Satyananda Saraswati, Swami Sivananda (founder of Divine Life Society), Swami Venkatesananda, Swami Vishnudevananda (founder of international Sivananda Yoga Vedanta Centers and Ashramas), T.K.V.
+The other famous Indian Yoga Gurus include Sri Chinmoy, Swami Jyotirmayananda, Swami Rama (founder of the Himalayan Institute of Yoga Science and Philosophy), Swami Rama Tirtha, Swami Sacchidananda, Swami Satyananda Saraswati, Swami Sivananda (founder of Divine Life Society), Swami Venkatesananda, Swami Vishnudevananda (founder of International Sivananda Yoga Vedanta Centres and Ashramas), T.K.V.
 Desikachar, Yogi Amrit Desai, Paramhansa Yogananda, Sri T. Krishnamacharya, K. Pattabhi Jois, etc.

 In the recent years, the Indian Yoga Gurus like Swami Ramdev, Suneel Singh, Bharat Thakur, Shri Shri Ravi Shankar, and several others have earned significant recognition worldwide.
 They are working hard for popularising Yoga all over the world they have established their own organisations for serving the purpose.

 The Indian Yoga Gurus have played a significant role in popularising Yoga all over the world and also in spreading the light of Yoga education among the common people.
 Many of them established their own method of teaching Yoga and also founded institutions so that their disciples can carry on their work, even after their death.